bencooper222/benc-blog/src/pages/lasik/index.md

 Moreover, its improvement is tied to the relentless progress of technology in the way most medicine is not.
 As our laser technology improves, we can aim at the correct area of the cornea more accurately.
 The machine also uses eye-tracking (so it's always aiming at the correct part of the eye) and the processors and algorithms that enable the tracking have improved immensely since 1998.
-I'm sure the US will be late to this when it happens but one could easily imagine LASIK being as common as optometrists someday.
+One could easily imagine LASIK being as common as optometrists someday as the cost of lasers go down.

 FWIW, besides my left eye being unusually dry, I've suffered no side effects and have something between 20/15 and 20/20 vision now.